tinsir888/nju-dlco-lecture/README.md

-# nju-dlco-lecture
+# NJU-DLCO-lecture

-My solutions for [DLCO(Digital Logic and Computer Organization) lecture](https://nju-projectn.github.io/dlco-lecture-note/) assignments of NJU-ProjectN.
+My solutions for [DLCO(Digital Logic and Computer Organization) lecture](https://nju-projectn.github.io/dlco-lecture-note/) labs of NJU-ProjectN.

 DLCO is the bridging course for Project YSYX.